-Fried herring, homemade mashed potatoes and lingonberries – that is the key to Strömmingsluckan’s success since the start in 2009.
-Tasty, good value for money and ecologically sustainable.
-Here there is always a long line in the summer, and the food truck has become a natural part of the trendy shopping district around Magasinsgatan.
-Since a few years back the owners also established Luckans fisk & skaldjur in Mariaplan, a traditional fishmonger combined with a lunch restaurant.
+Fried herring, homemade mashed potatoes and lingonberries – that was the key to Strömmingsluckan’s success.
+Now that the food truck at Magasinsgatan has closed, head to Majorna where the same owners established Luckans fisk & skaldjur in Mariaplan, a traditional fishmonger combined with a lunch restaurant.

 Japanese flavours and traditions meet Swedish ingredients at this intimate sushi and raw food restaurant at Clarion Hotel Post, seating only 40 guests.
 Sustainability and seasonal cooking guide the work of Sofia B. Olsson and her kitchen team, and their set menus and dishes go very well with a glass of traditional sake.